isomerpages/moe-ganengsengsch/_co-curriculum/CCAs   Performing Arts/Modern Dance (Boys & Girls).md

 <br>
 <br>We are proud to say that our Modern Dance ensemble has participated, and
 in achieved the following over the last few years:
+<br>● Singapore Youth Festival 2025 - Certificate of Distinction</p>
-<br>● Singapore Youth Festival 2023 - Certificate of Accomplishment
+<p>● Singapore Youth Festival 2023 - Certificate of Accomplishment
 <br>● Super24 Dance Showcase 2022
 <br>● National Day Parade 2021
 <br>● Singapore Youth Festival 2021 – Certificate of Distinction